National Fraud Initiative

 We are required to provide particular sets of data to the Cabinet Office for matching for each exercise.
 These are set out in its guidance, which can be found on their website.

 From 1 April 2015 the NFI will be conducted using the data matching powers bestowed on the minister for the Cabinet Office by Part 6 of the Local Audit and Accountability Act 2014.
-It doesn't require the consent of the individuals concerned under the Data Protection Act 1998.
+It doesn't require the consent of the individuals concerned under the data protection legislation.

 For further information on the Cabinet Office's legal powers and the reasons why it matches particular information, take a look at its Fair Processing Agreement.
 For further information on data matching at this authority, please contact Audit Services on 01743 257737.